-The consolidated financial statements of the Bank and its subsidiaries ("the Company") were approved by the Bank's board of directors and authorized for issue on August 19, 2021.
+The consolidated financial statements of the Bank and its subsidiaries ("the Company") were approved by the Bank's board of directors on November 9, 2021.

 3. APPLICATION OF NEW, AMENDED AND REVISED STANDARDS AND INTERPRETATIONS a.
 Initial application of the amendments to the Regulations Governing the Preparation of Financial Reports by Public Banks and the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations of IFRS (IFRIC), and Interpretations of IAS (SIC) (collectively, the "IFRSs") endorsed and issued into effect by the Financial Supervisory Commission (FSC)